in

 Whether you have insurance coverage or not, the cost of Trulicity and Victoza may be a decisive issue.

 Only brand-name medications, such as Trulicity and Victoza, are sold.
-Both are not offered in biosimilar form.
+Neither is offered in biosimilar form.

 But bear in mind that your treatment regimen, your medical insurance, and the pharmacy you choose will all have an impact on the price you spend for any medication.